|Nagahama, Shiga (長浜市; Nagahama-shi)|

 Occupying the northern-most shore of Lake Biwa, Nishi-Azai was formerly a bustling port town on the lake for over 1,000 cargo boats (called maruko-bune) plying between the north and south of the lake during the Edo Period.
 It was part of a trade route between the Hokuriku region and Kyoto/Osaka.
 Logging and fishing used to be the area's main industries, but it now mainly manufacturing.
 With the advent of train lines replacing the boats, Nishi-Azai is now a quiet and scenic area along the lake.
 A foot path along the shore is pleasant and scenic.

-Nishi-Azai has two train stations: Omi-Shiotsu on the JR Hokuriku Main Line and Nagahara on the JR Kosei Line.
-Omi-Shiotsu (22 min. from Nagahama Station) is a transfer station for the Hokuriku Main Line and Kosei Line.
+Nishi-Azai has two train stations: Omi-Shiotsu Station on the JR Hokuriku Main Line and Nagahara Station on the JR Kosei Line.
+Omi-Shiotsu Station (22 min. from Nagahama Station) is a transfer station for the Hokuriku Main Line and Kosei Line.
 You can rent a bicycle at Nagahara Station and ride along the lake shore toward Sugaura.
-Or ride in the opposite direction toward Makino in Takashima during which you will pass by Kaizu-Osaki noted for cherry blossoms.
+Or ride in the opposite direction toward Makino Station in Takashima during which you will pass by Kaizu-Osaki noted for cherry blossoms.
 You can drop off the rented bicycle at Makino Station instead of riding back to Nagahara Station.
 The lakeshore road is flat and scenic for cycling in either direction (toward Sugaura or Makino).
 Buses leave Nagahara Station and Omi-Shiotsu Station for places of interest with an infrequent schedule.
-Google Map of Nishi-Azai

 - Jan.
 9-11 - Toka Ebisu 十日えびす - Burning of New Year's decorations and mochi tossing.
-This is at Hokkoku Shrine in Nagahama.
+This is at Hokoku Shrine in Nagahama.
+Map

 - Jan.-March - Okonai オコナイ procession is held in northern Shiga in various neighborhoods for a rich harvest during the coming year.
 A few men carry thick straw ropes and parade around.
 "Okonai" means "to do your utmost."